 A main artery in to and out of Cambridge, Hills Road is a key route that thousands of cyclists and pedestrians use to access local homes, schools and workplaces, including Addenbrooke's Hospital and the Cambridge Biomedical Campus.

-The route will include:
+The route includes:

 The final design includes: